al91liwo/pytorch-rl-lab/Install.md

     More details on that can be found [here](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get).

-3. Create a virtual environment, activate it, and update it
+3. Create a virtual environment, activate it, and update it.
+   You can also use an Anaconda virtual environment.

         python3.6 -m venv venv3
         source venv3/bin/activate
-        pip install -U pip setuptools
+        pip3 install -U pip setuptools

 4. Install the `quanser_robots` package

         cd clients
-        pip install -e .
+        pip3 install -e .

 5. Check that everything works correctly by running the code snippet from the [main readme file](../Readme.md).